decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 For this, you can use the `UIContainerStack` and the `UIContainerRect`.

-Both these shapes have properties to set their color, line thickness, and rounded corners.
+Both these shapes have properties to set their color, and line thickness.

 ```ts
 const inventoryContainer = new UIContainerStack(canvas)